 - pepper (to taste)

-- 5-6 springs chives or parsley to garnish
+- 5-6 sprigs chives or parsley to garnish

-Heat the olive oil in a skillet using medium heat and when this is hot (not fuming please) put in the chopped onion and the leek and sauté until they become slightly translucent, I would say 2-3 minutes not longer.
-Add the rosemary spring and allow it to infuse for about 1-2 minutes and then remove.
+- Heat the olive oil in a skillet using medium heat and when this is hot (not fuming please) put in the chopped onion, garlic and the leek and sauté until they become slightly translucent, I would say 2-3 minutes not longer.
+Add the rosemary or the thyme sprig and allow it to infuse for another 1-2 minutes and then remove.

-When beans have cooled a little, transfer them together with the roughly chopped beets, salt and pepper to a food processor and blend until they smushed but not become a totally smooth paste.
+- When beans have cooled a little, transfer them together with the roughly chopped beets, salt and pepper to a food processor and blend until they smushed but not become a totally smooth paste.
+You choose the texture you would like these to be, as smooth or lumpy as you want these to be.
+For smoother texture do not reduce the juices totally when cooking.

-Spoon beans into your desired dish and serve.
-I do prefer this cold as a spread but I do sometimes have it with a steak and mushrooms - see suggestion in recipe notes.
+- Spoon beans into your desired dish and serve.
+I do prefer this cold as a spread but I do sometimes have it with a steak and mushrooms - see suggestion in tips.